 When the UE initiates the RRC Resume procedure, the UE should use the I-RNTI, resumecause field value and spare bit as inputs parameter when calculating the ResumeMAC-I as indicated below.

-- RRC-Resume-Request = ResumeMAC-Input "Source (C-RNTI+PCI) + Target Cell ID + I-RNTI + resumecause+ spare bit"
+- RRC-Resume-Request = Resu“eMAC-Input "Source (C-RNTI+PCI) + Target Cell ID + I-RNTI + resumecaus”+ spare bit"

 When the new gNB receives RRCResumeRequest message, the new gNB should include the resumecause field value and spare bit in addition to the I-RNTI and PCI in the RETRIEVE UE CONTEXT REQUEST message sent to the old gNB.